How to Become a FBI Special Agent

 Research the requirements to become an FBI special agent.
 Learn about the job description and duties, and read the step-by-step process to start a career as a special agent.

-Do I Want to Be an FBI Special Agent?
+Should I Become an FBI Special Agent?

 Federal Bureau of Investigation (FBI) special agents work for the federal government and conduct investigations in accordance with federal laws.
 These professionals analyze a wide range of cases; many have skills in a specific area, such as engineering or accounting.

 Some special agent jobs may require frequent travel.
 All FBI jobs come with the possibility of injury and can be quite dangerous and stressful.
 However, many workers find the job of serving their communities rewarding.
 Most agents work full-time with the possibility of overtime.